 More recently, a new element in “thinking ahead” appears increasingly relevant, to international commercial negotiation in particular, but also to some supposedly single-country commercial negotiations that may involve partners that one side is concealing from view.
 Questions such as “Is the company we’re talking to about a new supply chain contract actually the real player here?” or “How can our company best guard against inadvertently disclosing key intellectual property, to a supposed commercial ally that is actually controlled by a hostile government?” arise in the context of grey zone conflict, a/k/a hybrid warfare.
-From 2019-2023 Chris Honeyman headed Project Seshat, a 50-person effort to understand and respond to hybrid warfare.
-He continues to advise a group that’s working to create a more institutional successor.
+Chris Honeyman headed Project Seshat, a 50-person effort to understand and respond to hybrid warfare.
+He has also provided startup advice to a group now working to create a more institutional successor.
+On a global scale, an example of “thinking ahead” on these issues is “A New Management System, for a New Type of Conflict?
+Singapore’s Possible Role in Managing Grey Zone Conflict in International Commerce.”
+This article, by Chris Honeyman and Rachel Tan, appeared in the July 2025 issue of Australia’s Dispute Resolution Review.
+In PDF at Honeyman & Tan 2025

 Key Publications: